LambdaHack/LambdaHack/README.md

 in the user data folder.
-For a small game window, the highly optimized bitmap fonts 16x16x.fon, 8x8x.fon and 8x8xb.fon are the best, but for larger window sizes or if you require international characters (e.g. to give custom names to player characters), a scalable ttf font is the only option.
+For a small game window, the highly optimized bitmap fonts 16x16x.fon, 8x8x.fon and 8x8xb.fon are the best, but for larger window sizes or if you require international characters (e.g. to give custom names to player characters), a scalable font is the only option.
 The game winow automatically scales according to the specified font size.